 This is the sample jitter correction adjusted for the effects of line jitter.

-4.4.5) actual input sample = input sample - sample_oe - samp_jitter - fractional sample offset (See note #5).
+4.4.5) actual input sample = input sample - Δsample_oe - samp_jitter - fractional sample.
 These corrections are subtracted rather than added because, rather than adjusting the input space interpolation location, we are computing the apparent location of the detector to the left of the interpolation location to make sure we have the correct range of samples to feed the interpolation logic.
 If the above adjustments lead to the “actual input sample” being greater than (to the right of) the original input sample location, then we move our sample range one more sample to the left.
 We perform a similar calculation on the detector to the right of the input space interpolation location to make sure that we do not have to shift one more sample in that direction.
 See also the note in 4.6.2 below.

 Create the fractional pixel shift for the current input location:

-line = input line - (int) input line
+Δline = input line - (int) input line

-sample = input sample - (int) input sample
+Δsample = input sample - (int) input sample

 Create aligned samples for Akima resampling by applying cubic convolution weights in line direction.